viruscamp/babel-plugin-transform-imports/README.md

     var Col = reactBootstrap.Col;
 ```

-Some libraries, such as react-bootstrap, are rather large and pulling in the
+Some libraries, such as react-bootstrap and lodash, are rather large and
-entire module just to use a few pieces would be a big waste.
-The only way
+pulling in the entire module just to use a few pieces would be a big waste.
+The
-around this is to use default style imports:
+only way around this is to use default style imports:

 ```javascript
     import Grid from 'react-bootstrap/lib/Grid';